rickhull/schnorr_sig/README.md

 Very little of the code in this library relies on these gems -- mainly for elliptical curve computations and the `secp256k1` curve definition.

-Most of the code in this implemenation is based on directly on the pseudocode from [BIP340](https://bips.xyz/340).  i.e. A top-to-bottom implementation of most of the spec.
+Most of the code in this implementaion is based directly on the pseudocode from [BIP340](https://bips.xyz/340).  i.e. A top-to-bottom implementation of most of the spec.
 Enough to generate keypairs, signatures, and perform signature verification.
 Extra care was taken to make the Ruby code match